doudou-h/project-euler-solution/README.md

 - **Start from small numbers and look for a pattern**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This is probably the most important one to solve problems on Project Euler.
 They're maths problems.
-Maths has its beauty and has patterns.
+Maths has its beauty and has **patterns**.

 - #### Break the problem down into smaller parts &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This coincides the idea of writing clean code.